 Applicants are not required to complete the HSSEAS General Education Requirement in order to be admitted, although it is beneficial for students to complete 1 course from each of the following areas: arts, humanities, social sciences, and life sciences.
 At least one course from the arts, humanities or social sciences is required for UC eligibility.

 - Calculus I and II

 - Calculus III (Multivariable)

-- Differential Equations (not required for applicants to Mechanical or Aerospace Engineering)
+- Differential Equations (not required for applicants to Mechanical or Aerospace Engineering, but still highly recommended)

 - Linear Algebra